CP1404/Practicals/prac_01/README.md

 times every week.
 You can find even more practice projects at
 <https://github.com/CP1404/Starter/wiki/Practice-Programming-Projects>
-Some students have found benefit from doing extra online courses like the video-based ones at <https://www.lynda.com>
+Some students have found benefit from doing extra online courses like the video-based ones at [LinkedIn Learning](https://www.linkedin.com/learning/topics/python)

 ## Practicals are assessed